These Geriatric Physical Therapy Exercises Can Prevent Serious Injuries

 This doesn’t necessarily involve performing difficult movements.
 To get started, you can hold onto a chair or other supportive fixture, and balance on one leg.
 The aim here is to try to maintain the center of gravity of your ankle.

 After a few moments, switch to the other side.
-This basic geriatric physical therapy exercise helps to provide a baseline idea of how strong your sense of balance currently is.
+This basic physical therapy exercise for the elderly helps to provide a baseline idea of how strong your sense of balance currently is.
+For geriatric patients, a few symptoms may impact balance.
+These include dizziness, arthritis, headaches, knee or back pain, or something more serious like Multiple Sclerosis.

 Wall Push-ups With the Supervision of a Geriatric Specialist in Physical Therapy Improve Balance